Overcoming Adrenal Stress with Intermittent Fasting

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 Switching to ketones after running on carbohydrates almost half of your life can be tough.
 Moreover, the temptation to get things done (like losing weight and getting that dream body) faster is great, yet compromises a great deal of your health and of the process in general.

 The most common mistake people make when going on an intermittent fasting is that they take on the process at such a fast pace.

 The key to a successful ketogenic diet and intermittent fasting is the adaptation.

-Pre-mature adaptation to this process can tap the glycogen and sugar reserves instead of ketones, signaling the adrenaline to rise to activate the hypoglycemic symptoms.
-As a result, they experience conditions like lightheadedness, dry mouth, thirst, easily tired, weak muscles and cravings.
+Premature adaptation to this process can tap the glycogen and sugar reserves instead of ketones, signaling the adrenaline to rise to activate the hypoglycemic symptoms.
+As a result, they experience conditions like lightheadedness, dry mouth, thirst, instant exhaustion, weak muscles, and cravings.